We can all agree that forecasting is difficult.

 3. Build a Best and/or Worst Case Scenario

-When considering the worst-case scenario, it’s important to build this plan as a “realistically worst-case” scenario.
+When considering the worst-case scenario, it’s vital to build this plan as a “realistically worst-case” scenario.

-A realistic question that a company may wonder is “what if we miss revenue by 15%”?
-If this happens, what is the one metric that the business hopes to optimize?
+A company might wonder, “what if we miss revenue by 15%”?
+What is the one metric the business hopes to optimize if this happens?
 Is it cash flow?
 Profitability?

-As an example, if the company misses revenue but wishes to achieve profitability over increased cash, it will drive different decisions around how to build out the plan.
+For example, if the company misses revenue but wishes to achieve profitability over increased cash, it will drive different decisions around building the plan.

 To increase profitability, they may focus on cutting costs.
 However, if cash is the goal, the business may be drawing down on a line of credit.

 A “best case” scenario might mean that the business has exceeded its goal and can invest in more areas of the business that support this growth.

 For high-growth companies, planning out a “best case” can support the business with scaling challenges that arise when the business grows too quickly but doesn’t have the right resources to support the growth.